 Disruptions to your microbiome and gut barrier lead to chronic inflammation.
 This can trigger unwanted immune responses in the form of allergies.
 Research shows that an unhealthy gut can contribute to seasonal allergies, food allergies, and skin allergies.

 Many people have a sensitivity to certain inflammatory foods such as gluten or dairy.
 However, if food sensitivity testing reveals that you have many many food sensitivities, there may be an underlying issue like leaky gut that is causing your immune system to be hyper-reactive.

 Add in Gut Healing Foods

 Some patients find it easier to start by adding in healing foods, rather than removing problematic ones.
 If that’s the case for you, begin by prioritizing:

 - Colorful fruits and vegetables.
 These are rich in fiber and nutrients to promote gut repair.
 Aim to eat at least one vegetable and one fruit at every meal.
 Push yourself to get creative and pick up a new produce item at the grocery store or farmers’ market to try!

 - Prebiotic fiber and resistant starch.
 These support your microbiome and include green bananas, cooked and cooled potatoes or rice, asparagus, garlic, onions, flaxseeds, chia seeds, and chicory root.

 Probiotics are the good bacteria in your gut that help you digest and absorb nutrients and support immune function.
 They feed on prebiotic fiber to produce postbiotics, metabolites that serve as the energy source for the cells lining your colon.

 A thriving population of pro- and postbiotics is vital for gut health, but they can be diminished by diets high in sugar or low in fiber, antibiotics, hormone imbalances, and medications.
-I recommend FloraMax daily as a probiotic and PostBio Max for postbiotic support.
+I recommend FloraMax as a probiotic and PostBio Max for postbiotic support.